Notgard/docker_ollama_openwebui/README.md

 sudo docker ps
 ```

+### Note
+If you encounter a problem with the Ollama Docker container and you find you need to restart it, simply using the using the `sudo docker restart ollama` or `sudo docker start ollama` if it hadn't been started prior should do.

+If your Ollama container isn't restarting on PC startup, promptly remove the current Ollama container with the `sudo docker rm -f ollama` command.
+After this, you will have to run Ollama container again with the `sudo docker run` command above.

+### Ollama not detecting GPU
+If this happens, run the nvidia-container-toolkit script again and reboot your machine.
+This is likely due to how the container toolkit manages cgroups with Docker which are reloaded on machine restart.

 ## Pull and run OpenWebUI with Nvidia GPU support
 ```bash
 sudo docker run -d -p 3030:8080 --gpus all --add-host=host.docker.internal:host-gateway -v open-webui:/app/backend/data --name open-webui --restart always ghcr.io/open-webui/open-webui:cuda